AIFL: A Global Daily Streamflow Forecasting Model Using a Deterministic LSTM Pre-trained on ERA5-Land and Fine-tuned on IFS: Data Curation Experimental Design

 \subsection{Deduplication and Quality Control}

-The raw CARAVAN dataset initially includes 22,371 basins.
-Because CARAVAN aggregates data from multiple independent providers---including the Hydrometeorological Sandbox of \'{E}cole de technologie sup\'{e}rieure (HYSETS) \cite{arsenault2020hysets}, the Catchment Attributes and Meteorology for Large-sample Studies (CAMELS) dataset \cite{addor2017camels}, and the GRDC-Caravan extension \cite{farber2025grdc} which integrates data from the Global Runoff Data Centre (GRDC)---it lacks a unified quality-control standard and inherently contains spatial overlaps among its constituent datasets.
-In global hydrological archives, stations frequently represent nested catchments or identical physical locations reported under different identifiers.
-Retaining such stations without filtering leads to information leakage and artificially inflated model performance.
-In addition, when two stations exhibit substantial spatial overlap but provide conflicting discharge records, a data-driven model cannot reconcile the two signals consistently and instead learns an interpolated behaviour that does not accurately represent either catchment.
+The raw \revr{Caravan} dataset includes 22,371 river gauges.
+Because \revr{Caravan} aggregates data from multiple independent providers---including the Hydrometeorological Sandbox of \'{E}cole de \revr{T}echnologie \revr{S}up\'{e}rieure (HYSETS) \cite{arsenault2020hysets}, the Catchment Attributes and Meteorology for Large-sample Studies (CAMELS) dataset \cite{addor2017camels}, and the GRDC-Caravan extension \cite{farber2025grdc} which integrates data from the Global Runoff Data Centre (GRDC)---it lacks a unified quality-control standard and inherently contains spatial overlaps among its constituent datasets.
+While closely spaced river gauges along a stream are standard practice for flow monitoring, retaining gauges with near-identical drainage areas without filtering leads to information leakage and artificially inflated model performance in a basin-lumped modelling framework.
+In addition, when two gauges exhibit substantial overlap of their \revr{drainage} areas but provide conflicting discharge records---for instance\revr{,} due to inconsistent rating curves---a data-driven model cannot \revr{i}dentify which record is correct and instead learns an interpolated behaviour that does not accurately represent either catchment.

-To address this issue, a systematic deduplication and quality-control procedure is applied based on basin geometry and observed discharge similarity.
+To address this issue, a systematic deduplication and quality-control procedure is applied based on river gauge location along the river network, the size and shape of the \revr{drainage} area, and observed discharge similarity.

 Basin boundaries are taken directly from the original catchment polygon shapefiles provided by each source dataset and are reprojected to a common geographic coordinate system (EPSG:4326).
-Spatial overlap is computed purely at the vector polygon level, without reference to gridded products or model resolution.
-For each basin polygon, its area is compared against all candidate polygons, and the fractional overlap is defined as the intersecting area normalised by the smaller of the two basin areas.
+Spatial overlap is computed directly from the catchment boundary polygons.
+Every possible pair of basin polygons is compared: for each pair, the fractional overlap is defined as the intersecting area normalised by the smaller of the two basin areas.
 Basin pairs with a fractional overlap greater than or equal to 0.7 are flagged for further inspection.